DucaturFw/EOS_workshop_18jun/README.md

 #### transfer(const account_name duc_master, const account_name to, const asset &quantity, const std::string &memo)

 Transfer quantity of asset from external blockchains to user `to` from token's issuer `duc_master`.
 Requires authorization/permissions for duc_master.

+## TODO: Add online manipulations (EOS, Scatter) and link to the video